 Capital Expenditures Guidance

-- The standard threshold for getting prior approval is $5,000.
+- The standard threshold for getting prior approval for a capital expenditure PURCHASE is $5,000 on a single item.
 Capital expenditures exceeding $5,000 must be justified as COVID-related and receive written prior approval.

 - Construction projects are also subject to the Americans with Disabilities Act

 School districts to use ESSER funding for construction must request prior approval by submitting the “Capital Expenses – Prior Approval”.
 Before construction is advertised or placed on the market for bidding, the grantee shall get approval of the final working drawings and specifications using the guide below:

 Architectural and engineering drawings which consist of acceptable reproducible.
 These drawings provide information about various aspects of the construction of the building including architectural (floor plans, interior and exterior elevations, and sections), ornamental, structural, mechanical, electrical, and air-conditional details, as well as site and landscaping plans.
 This is probably the most important class of records since they provide not only detailed instructions for the erection of the building but also present a comprehensive and detailed picture of its design.

 Guides for individual construction projects which outline material requirements and explain the materials and manufactured items depicted or related drawings.

 - Davis-Bacon Requirements NDDPI Webinar – June 5, 2023